 - social media sites, online advertising and applications

 Queries about corporate identity should be directed to agency communications managers or the Manager, Communications and Protocol Unit (DPAC).

-The Tasmanian brand mark is managed by the Tasmanian Brand Council, an independent organisation formed to formulate and promote a Tasmanian place-of-origin brand.
-The brand mark is designed to communicate messages that promote the value of being ‘Tasmanian’ and the State’s appeal as a place to live and work, visit, learn, trade and invest.
+Brand Tasmania as the custodians of the Tasmanian brand are responsible for developing, maintaining, protecting and promoting the Tasmanian brand.
+The Tasmanian brand differentiates and enhances Tasmania’s appeal and national and international competitiveness.
+The Tasmanian place brand is designed to communicate messages that promote the value of being ‘Tasmanian’ and the State’s appeal as a place to live and work, visit, learn, trade and invest.